gravitational/gravity/docs/6.x/overview.md

 2. **Internal multi-cluster Kubernetes deployments:** Teams of site reliability engineers (SREs) are often tasked with providing Kubernetes-as-a-Service within their organization across multiple cloud providers or hybrid environments.
 The image-based approach allows them to treat Kubernetes clusters as cattle, not pets, dramatically reducing the operational overhead.

+In either use case, Gravity users can create a Cluster Image that contains:

+- The Kubernetes binaries and their dependencies;
+- Application containers and their layers;
+- A private Docker registry for autonomous operation;
+- A monitoring and alerting system; and
-In either use case, Gravity users can create a Cluster Image that contains the Kubernetes binaries, their dependencies, application containers and their layers, a private Docker registry for autonomous operation, a monitoring system, and an authentication gateway for remotely managing the Gravity Cluster via both SSH and via the Kubernetes API.
+- An authentication gateway for remotely managing the Gravity Cluster via both SSH and the Kubernetes API.

 In other words, a Gravity Cluster Image is a _self-contained, downloadable Kubernetes appliance_ which enables true portability for cloud applications across any public or private infrastructure.

 ![gravity overview](/images/gravity-overview.png)

+## Documentation Overview

+A brief explanation of each section of this documentation is below:

+- [Quickstart Guide](/quickstart/) - A quick tutorial to show off the basic capabilities of Gravity.
+A good place to start if you want to jump right in.
+- [Building Cluster Images](/pack/) - How to build a Gravity Cluster Image from scratch.
+- [Installation](/installation/) - How to install a Gravity Cluster Image in a target environment.
+- [Cluster Management](/cluster/) - Everything you need to know for operating Gravity Clusters.
+- [Cluster Monitoring](/monitoring/) - Overview of the monitoring and alerting tools that Gravity uses.
+- [Remote Management](/manage/) - How Teleport and Gravity Hub enable the remote management of Clusters.
+- [Gravity Hub](/hub/) - Setting up and using Gravity Hub (Enterprise edition only).
+- [System Requirements](/requirements/) - System requirements to successfully run Gravity components.
+- [CLI Reference](/cli/) - Overview of the Gravity CLI tools.
+- [Releases](/changelog/) - List of Gravity versions and release notes.
+- [FAQ](/faq/) - Common issues encountered in Cluster environments.
+- [Guides](/guides/) - A list of other Gravity related workshops and guides we have published.
+- [Terraform](/terraform/) - Guide for using Terraform with Gravity.

 ## Components